 - With the US out of the picture, Beijing can offer Kabul what it wants most, that is political neutrality and economic investment, and Afghanistan can give China what it wants most, which is chances in infrastructure and industry development – sectors where China’s strengths are perhaps unrivalled.

-- China has long seen Afghanistan as a friendly neighbor with minimal diplomatic clout.
+- China’s diplomatic Policy in Afghanistan.
+China has long seen Afghanistan as a friendly neighbor with minimal diplomatic clout.
 China’s diplomatic and economic presence in Afghanistan has risen in recent years, with the country’s strategy shifting from controlled apathy to strategic participation.

 The Economic Interests